 Add the vegetables to a sheet pan or a large bowl, followed by the marinade, and mix to ensure even coating.

-(Optional) Let it sit in the fridge for up to 24 hours to marinade for bolder flavors.
+(Optional) Let it sit in the fridge for up to 24 hours to marinate for bolder flavors.

 Roast in the oven at 390°F (200°C) for 25 minutes, then increase the temperature to 430°F (220°C) for an additional 5-10 minutes to achieve a nice char.